Advanced Vite Plugin Configuration

 name: 'ssr-branching',

-if (this.environment.ssr) {
+if (options?.ssr) {

-// Inject Node-native runtime only for server execution
+// Node-native runtime, server execution only

-code: `import { serverUtil } from 'node:util';\n${code}`,
+return { code: `import { promisify } from 'node:util';\n${code}`, map: null };

 }